ArtS/arts.github.com/_posts/2015-01-06-dropdownlistfor-with-dictionaries-in-ASP-NET-MVC-and-why-SelectList-wants-to-kill-you.md

 class with generic Dictionaries, such as `Dictionary<string, string>` or `Dictionary<int, string>`.
-Dictionaries can be quite useful for a number of scenarios -- serving as a data source for select lists of countries, states, time zones, age ranges, genders -- basically any pre-defined, fixed-set option lists.
+Dictionaries can be quite useful for a number of scenarios -- serving as a data source for select lists of countries, states, time zones, age ranges, genders -- basically any pre-defined, fixed-set options lists.

-Also, check out my previous articles on [how DropDownListFor works, how to get the selected value in your controller and how to make sure the selected value is rendered back][1], as well as [how to use enums in drop down lists][2] in a humane, non-cryptic way.
+Also, check out my previous articles on [how DropDownListFor works, how to get the selected value in your controller and how to make sure the selected value is rendered back][1], as well as [how to use enums in the drop down lists][2] in a humane, non-cryptic way.

 ## DropDownListFor and Dictionary<TKey, TValue>
 Let's start with a simplistic user registration page that amongst other things, has a drop down